 Every door of every house needs a custom welcome mat, in my opinion.
 And these easy custom outdoor mats are so simple to make, I'm gonna need a new sarcastic welcome mat for every season.

-I had been looking all over for the perfect sarcastic welcome mat to match my smart-mouthed personality.
-I couldn’t find anything to save my life.
+I had been looking all over for the perfect sarcastic door mat to match my smart-mouthed personality.
+I couldn't find anything no matter how hard I looked.

 It's like all the custom welcome mat designers out there have no sense of humor and just want to make your front porch look like your grandma's.
 I mean, seriously, porch mats in the store are just so boring.

 Then one day, while walking through Joann Fabric.
 I came across a blank coir doormat and a lightbulb went off.
 I can make Cricut stencils and make my own custom welcome mat.

 You better believe that doormat went into my cart along with a few other supplies, because this project was ON.